If you’re following a ketogenic diet, even small details can matter. It’s not just obvious carbs you need to think about.

 Physical activity can speed up your entry into ketosis because it depletes existing glucose stores that much faster.

-Keep in mind that some exercises, like power lifting or any heavy resistance training, may require a more substantial intake of carbs.
-In situations like these, cyclical low-carb may be more suitable that full on ketosis.
+Keep in mind that some exercises, such as power-lifting or any heavy resistance training, may require a more substantial intake of carbs.
+In situations like these, cyclical low-carb may be more suitable than full on ketosis.

 *Check out our 4 Tips for Working Out at Home here.

 As we’ve talked about before, MCT is a staple for people on keto or low-carb.
+Coconut oil is a popular source of MCTs and can help accelerate ketosis and support digestive comfort.
 Because of its ability to bypass the digestive system and directly enter portal circulation, it can be converted to ketones immediately and used to supply energy.

 And unlike carbohydrates, MCT doesn’t impact your blood sugar and insulin levels.